 A former osteosarcoma patient, Megan Blunt, has written a book full of tips on how to cope with chemotherapy.
 This

-book called Chemotherapy, Cakes and Cancer is available to download as a PDF published by CLIC Sargent.
+book called Chemotherapy, Cakes and Cancer is available to download as a PDF published by CLIC Sargent, you can download Megan's book here.

 How is Chemotherapy given?